anypm/CloudDevOps4Dev-Trainings/session2/README.md

 **Deploy voting-azure-devops to AKS**

-Open voting-azure-devops/kompose folder and update all <acrname> to be yours in the following files
+Open voting-azure-devops/kompose folder and update all {acrname} replaceholder to be yours in the following files

 - vote-deployment.yaml
 - result-deployment.yaml